-Depth to GW on the vertical axis is plotted versus time in units of water year (October 1 to September 30) on the horizontal axis.
+Depth to GW on the vertical axis is plotted versus time in 'water year units' (October 1 to September 30) on the horizontal axis.
 Due to the three-month sampling intervals the desired detail cannot be captured very well.
 Nevertheless, the data permit identifying the approximate seasonal timing of uplands GW recharge at this location, as can be determined by the following: